 M Learning is the process of learning on a mobile device.
 Smartphones are now approaching ubiquity, their screens are increasingly bright and beautiful and they’re very powerful.
 Leveraging these features means that learning by repetition can be greatly enhanced by using smartphones.
 Not only are the lessons fun and interactive, but the apps are capable of remembering which answers a learner got right.
 This way they can then focus on content that learners have shown they are struggling with, while running to an automatically-generated schedule, until knowledge is embedded.

 EdApp’s spaced repetition feature is called Brain Boost.
-If you’d like to know how to implement it and microlearning into your company training programs, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+If you’d like to know how to implement it and microlearning into your company training programs, get in touch at firstname.lastname@example.org.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.